scala-ide/docs/src/sphinx/tutorials/continuations-plugin/index.rst

 ``-P:continuations:enable`` to the Scala compiler, and the continuations plugin will be loaded and used to compile your sources.

-Note that in Scala 2.10 (trunk) the continuations plugin is enabled by default.
-Meaning that no configuration is needed to use continuations in the Scala IDE with Scala 2.10!

 In this tutorial we will learn how to enable the continuations plugin with the Scala IDE for Scala 2.9.

 Enabling continuations plugin